Kuift/Quantum_Synth/README.md

 # Quantum Signal processing for audio application

 This project was developed during the in-person PennyLane Quantum Hackathon.
-Our aim is to demonstrate the capabilities of quantum signal processing by using audio as a medium, highlighting what might be possible with a quantum synthesizer.
+Our aim is to demonstrate the capabilities of quantum signal processing by using audio as a medium, highlighting what might be possible with a quantum synthesizer as a bonus.
 Therefore, you will find various experiments that may not necessarily provide a quantum advantage but instead offer intriguing audio effects intended to draw interest to the field.
+The field of Quantum Signal Processing (QSP) lags behind quantum image processing since one-dimensional data structures garner less attention in quantum computing.
+However, advancing the development of QSP could aid in creating better algorithms and enhance our understanding of how quantum computing can process data.

 ## Running the project